isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-07-17-post-Propagating by cuttings.md

 <section>
 	<h4>Leaf cuttings</h4>
 	<img src="/images/Horti%20techniques/LeafPropagation_JacChua.jpg">
 	<p>Some plants can even be propagated from leaves!
 Plants with fleshy leaves are particularly good for leaf propagation, but are very vulnerable to rot.
-Placing leaves on a bed of well draining soil amendments like pumice, sand, or perlite and misting them once a day will encourage the leaves to develop roots.
-Once the roots are about 1.5cm long, the cutting can be transferred to well-draining soil to grow into a full plant. </p>
+Placing leaves on a bed of well draining <a href="/page-index/horticulture-techniques/soil-amendments/">soil amendments</a> like pumice, sand, or perlite and misting them once a day will encourage the leaves to develop roots.
+Once the roots are about 1.5cm long, the cutting can be transferred to <a href="/page-index/horticulture-techniques/soil/">loamy or sandy soil</a> to grow into a full plant. </p>
 	<p>Plants that can be rooted from leaves include:</p>
 	<ul>
 		<li><a href="/page-index/ornamental-plants/african-violet/">African Violet</a> (<em>Streptocarpus ionanthus</em>)</li>
 		<li><a href="/page-index/ornamental-plants/flame-violet/">Flame violet</a> (<em>Episcia cupreata</em>)</li>
 		<li><a href="/page-index/ornamental-plants/mother-of-thouands/">Mother of Thousands</a> (<em>Kalanchoe daigremontiana</em>)</li>
 		<li><a href="/page-index/ornamental-plants/snake-plant/">Snake plant</a> (<em>Dracaena trifasciata</em>)</li>
-		<li><a href="/page-index/edible-plants/white-mulberry/">White mulberry</a> (<em>Morus alba</em>)</li>
 	</ul>
 	<br>
 </section>